Oklahoma City University: Historic designation

 On December 19, 1978, part of the university campus was listed as a historic district on the National Register of Historic Places.
 The district comprises the Administration Building, the Fine Arts Building, and the Goldstar Building.
 It was nominated for its statewide significance in education and in the Methodist community.

 Campus

 The 104 acre campus lies in the Uptown area of central Oklahoma City north of downtown and immediately west of the Asia District, just a few miles due west of the Oklahoma State Capitol building on NW 23rd Street.
-Other notable districts nearby include the Plaza District, the Paseo Arts District, and the LGBT district.